The biggest running sports

 It is a competitive sport that involves horse and rider competing against each other for speed and agility.

-Horse racing has been around for centuries, dating back to ancient Greek and Roman civilizations.
+Horse racing has been around for centuries, dating back to the ancient Greek and Roman civilizations.

-Modern horse racing has become increasingly popular due to its high stakes competitions and large purses of winnings.
+Modern horse racing has become increasingly popular due to its high-stakes competitions and large prize purses.

-There are various types of horse racing ranging from flat racing, steeplechase racing, steeplechase or jumping racing, harness racing, endurance racing as well as quarter mile sprints.
+There are several types of horse racing, from flat racing, steeplechase, steeplechase or jump racing, harness racing, endurance racing, as well as quarter-mile sprints.

-Each type of race requires different skills from both horse and rider, making it an exciting spectacle to watch.
+Each type of race requires different skills from both horse and rider, which makes it an exciting spectacle to watch.

-Horse owners should keep their horses in good health and fitness before entering a competition so they can perform at their best on the day of the event.
+Horse owners should keep their horses in good health and shape before entering a competition so that they can perform at their best on event day.

 Horses are specifically trained according to their individual strengths in order to give them an advantage over their opponents during a competition.